 A reporting party does not have to request a particular course of action, nor do they need to know the appropriate definition or label for what happened.
 The decision to make a report is usually one that is likely to unfold over time.
-Anyone who witnesses, experiences, or is otherwise aware of conduct that they believe to be in violation of this Policy, including retaliation, is encouraged to contact the College Title IX Coordinator as soon as possible.
+Anyone who witnesses, experiences, or is otherwise aware of conduct that they believe to be in violation of this Policy, including retaliation, is encouraged to contact the College Title IX Coordinator as soon as possible via phone, email or stopping by the Title IX Office.